 MCFR Connection Tests:

-General: All mechanical fasteners used to connect the MCFR wall assemblies to roof, floor and foundation, and for attachment of all non-structural components (such as fenestration product, wall covering, thermal barrier, and interior wall finish, as applicable) to the MCFR wall assemblies shall be qualified through testing under this section.
+General: All mechanical fasteners used to connect the MCFR wall assemblies to roof, floor, foundation, and MCFR floor and room assemblies and for attachment of all non-structural components (such as fenestration product, wall covering, thermal barrier, and interior wall finish, as applicable) to the MCFR wall and MCFR floor and roof assemblies shall be qualified through testing under this section.
 The purpose of testing in this section is to determine allowable capacities for the specific connection details tested, and not the general capacities of the fasteners themselves used to fasten other materials.

 Specimens: A minimum of five replicate specimens shall be sampled for testing required in this section, unless noted otherwise.